-- Strolling the cobblestone streets, browsing the boutiques and soaking up the Old World atmosphere in the North End, then squeezing into one of the candlelit tables at Pomodoro or Marco (p58) for amazing Italian food and service. - 2 Gawking at the architecture and appreciating the irony at the Liberty Hotel (p185). - 3 Gazing at the steeple of the Old North Church (p55) and imagining the lanterns signalling the Redcoats' approach. - 4 Discovering how fun science can be at the Museum of Science (p54). - 5 Exploring the quaint but cramped quarters at the Paul Revere House (p56), Boston's oldest home.
+- Strolling the cobblestone streets, browsing the boutiques and soaking up the Old World atmosphere in the North End, then squeezing into one of the candlelit tables at Pomodoro (p61) for amazing Italian food and service. - 2 Gawking at the architecture and appreciating the irony at the Liberty Hotel (p181). - 3 Gazing at the steeple of the Old North Church (p58) and imagining the lanterns signalling the Redcoats' approach. - 4 Discovering how fun science can be at the Museum of Science (p57). - 5 Exploring the quaint, cramped quarters at the Paul Revere House (p60), Boston's oldest home.